 It is rare to encounter in-flight events which are beyond the scope of the Boeing recommended NNCs.
 These events can arise as a result of unusual occurrences such as a midair collision, bomb explosion or other major malfunction.
 In these situations the flight crew may be required to accomplish multiple NNCs, selected elements of several different NNCs applied as necessary to fit the situation, or be faced with little or no specific guidance except their own judgment and experience.
-Because of the highly infrequent nature of these occurrences, it is not practical or possible to create definitive flight crew NNCs to cover all events.
+Because these situations are rare, it is not practical or possible to create definitive flight crew NNCs to cover all events.